 Contributions received and unconditional promises to give are measured at their fair values and are reported as an increase in net assets.
 Conditional promises to give are not recognized until they become unconditional.
 The Organization reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the assets, or if they are designated as support for future periods.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
-Donor-imposed contributions are reported as net assets with donor restrictions, even if it is anticipated such restrictions will be met in the current reporting period.
+Donor-imposed contributions are reported as net assets with donor restrictions will be met in the current reporting period.